 Homeowners' association rules and regulations can significantly impact a Buyer's plans for the property and, therefore, affect price or desirability.
 Planned communities and condominiums are very likely to have detailed homeowners' association governing documents, mandatory fees and ongoing homeowner obligations.
 Governing documents, fees and homeowner obligations should be reviewed by the Seller prior to marketing so that any potential issues may be identified.
-The Form 4.4 HOA Addendum will be applicable to sales of properties that are parts of a Home Owner's Association, Townhome Association, Condominium Association, Marina Park Association, or Manufactured Home Park Association.
+The HOA Addendum will be applicable to sales of properties that are parts of a Home Owner's Association, Townhome Association, Condominium Association, Marina Park Association, or Manufactured Home Park Association.
 The HOA Addendum will require that the Buyer receives, among other things, the association's CC&Rs, bylaws, articles of incorporation, and budget documents.
 There may be costs associated with requesting HOA documents.
-For more info on homeowners' associations and CC&Rs, click here.
+For more info on homeowners' associations and CC&Rs, visit the Homeowners Protection Bureau's "Oregon HOA Laws and Resources" webpage.